LarsHenrikNelson/ClampSuite/README.md

 8. Running the command `pip show clampsuite` in the terminal will print the details of the version of clampsuite you installed.

 ## Venv installation
+1. Open a shell or terminal.
+2. Create a virtual environment.
+On Windows I recommend using the Py installer so you can specify the Python version.
+If you are using Linux or Mac I recommend [Pyenv](https://github.com/pyenv/pyenv).
+3. Activate the virtual environment.
-1. To install run `pip install clampsuite` or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git` for the stable branch (main) or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop` for the development branch.
-I recommend installing Clampsuite into a virtual environment.
+4.There are a couple ways to install ClampSuite.
+To install run `pip install clampsuite` or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git` for the stable branch (main) or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop` for the development branch.
-2. On windows run `py -m clampsuite` otherwise run `python -m clampsuite`
+5. On Windows run `py -m clampsuite` otherwise run `python -m clampsuite`
-2. Running the command `pip show clampsuite` in the terminal will print the details of the version of clampsuite you installed.

 <br/>